shinathan/QSExtended/README.md

 * Scheduled events are now possible.
 These are MarketOpenEvent, MarketCloseEvent and BacktestEndEvent

 To do:
-* Make sure the backtester also works on 5-minute and daily data and not just on 1-minute bars.
 * Add working limit orders.
+* Add 'execution on next open' possibility.

 This projects uses the database created here: [here](https://github.com/shinathan/polygon.io-stock-database).
 However, you can also individually download files and create a new class in DataHandler.
 Just make sure that there are no time gaps.
 Use forward fills.